When, what, and how you eat affects your ability to stay alert and focused.

 This part we continue with the 7 Steps to Eating for Energy with steps 5 to 7.

-Select local produce—fruit, vegetables, breads and even protein sources—that were grown or made as close to home as possible.
-The further away a food comes from, the greater chance it has been exposed to chemicals to preserve it or prevent it from rotting.
+Select local produce—fruit, vegetables, bread and even protein sources—that were grown or made as close to home as possible.
+The further away a food comes from, the greater the chance it has been exposed to chemicals to preserve it or prevent it from rotting.

 - Remember variety!
 The more variety or cross-training in your diet the more nourishment you get.